svdoever/svdoever.github.io/src/pages/Sitecore_SXA_Cheatsheet.md

 ---
-title: Sitecore 9.3 SXA cheat sheet
+title: Sitecore SXA cheat sheet
-date: '2020-05-08'
+date: '2022-03-14'
-spoiler: A cheat sheet for Sitecore 9.3 SXA without C# coding.
+spoiler: A cheat sheet for Sitecore SXA without C# coding.
 ---

 # Introduction
 Sitecore has traditionally been a very extensible but code-centric platform.
 Every project consisted of a lot of C# code, MVC code, and Razor views.
-With Sitecore 9.3 and SXA a large part of the UI related C# code can be replaced by configuration and other types of code:
+With Sitecore SXA a large part of the UI related C# code can be replaced by configuration and other types of code:
-- Scriban for server-rendered HTML (new in 9.3)
+- Scriban for server-rendered HTML (since version 9.3)
 - SASS for styling
 - JavaScript/ES6 or TypeScript for the front-end code